ekristen/cast/README.md

 To make embedding a distro easier in another distro both for the community and for SANS builds purposes, the salt states have now been moved to the root of the project.
 This allows for a repo to be submoduled into another repo and the `manifest.yml` dictates to the installer how things should be extracted and installed.

-Futhermore the `devtools` contains commands to help developers test their states in the correct structure format.

 ### Release

 Requirements